rshin7/archive-reddit-user/README.md

 ## Arguments
 * `--user`: specify a specific user to archive their comments.
+* `--limit`: returns your rate usage (does uses one call).

 ## Coming Soon
 * Testing
 * `--nuke`: edit the comment and delete them.
 * `--publish`: Create a page you can upload anywhere that provides a nice front-end to navigate through the JSON-ified comments, with search!

+## Is this safe?

+When you first run `archive-reddit-user`, you're prompted to enter your client id, client secret (also known as an API key in other services), and credentials to your reddit account.
+These credentials are stored locally so you don't have to enter them everytime you run the program.
+You may wonder why it is in plaintext, I wrote something in the [wiki](https://github.com/rshin7/archive-reddit-user/wiki/Plaintext-Password) for more context.